-Slow down, pay close attention to work-zone signs and flaggers, and be ready to follow workers' traffic directions.
-Constantly scan your mirrors for vehicles trying to overtake you, noting when they enter blind spots.
+Drivers should slow down, pay close attention to work-zone signs and flaggers, and be ready to follow workers' traffic directions.
+They should constantly scan mirrors for vehicles trying to overtake them, noting when they enter blind spots.

 DETERMINE WHAT SPEED IS SAFE